1010todd/Galactic-War/README.md

 Over 100 Ships,

-Over 400 Outfits,
+Over 600 Outfits,

-About 1500 Systems.
+Over 1500 Systems.

 To find the galaxy, head up to the system north of Ka'ch'chrai(The capital) in the Wanderer space, the wormhole will be in between Sko'karak and Pug Iyik